Most New Year resolutions seem to fall under one of three major themes: food, money or health.

 (21) Walk the entire produce section, or entire market, before deciding on a purchase.

-(22) Shop the Clean Fifteen and the Dirty Dozen for organic purchases (free printable).
+(22) Shop the Clean Fifteen and the Dirty Dozen for organic purchases (find the current list here).

 (23) Know when your stores mark down foods each week.